-At Farnley Wood, the commanders, surprised and disappointed by the low turnout, dismissed the assembled rebels.
+At Farnley Wood, the commander, surprised and disappointed by the low turnout, dismissed the assembled rebels.
 Some of the men simply returned home, perhaps assuming that nobody knew of their failed undertaking; others fled the area in fear of reprisals.

 These northern uprisings were potentially the beginning of a large-scale rebellion which could have brought a return to civil war, but it seemed this episode was over before it began…only leaving a little ripple in the pond of discontent…or maybe a storm in a teacup?

 Arrest and trials

-Over the next few days, the main suspects were rounded up by the authorities.
+Over the next few days, more suspects were rounded up by the authorities.
 Those believed to be the ringleaders were imprisoned at York Castle, to await trial.
-Now they did need to feel afraid.

 Their leaders were, Captain Thomas Oates, of Morley, an old officer in the parliament army; Ralph Oates, his son; John Nettleton, of Dunningley: John Nettleton (his son), Joseph Crowther, of Gildersome; Timothy Crowther; Robert Oldred, of Dewsbury; Richard Oldred, commonly called the Devil of Dewsbury; Israel Rhodes, of Woodkirk; John Locock, of Bradford; William Dickenson and Thomas Westerman, of Gildersome; Robert Scott, of Alverthorp; Joshua Cardmaker, alias Sparling, of Morley; Luke Lund, John Ellis, William Westerman, and John Fossard, of the same; John Holdsworth, of Churlwell; Edward Webster, a servant at Gildersome.“A New and Complete History of the County of York” by Thomas Allen: 1851

-All the prisons in the north were now so full that the king thought it necessary to send four or five judges to York with “commissions of oyer and terminer“.
-These were judges who travelled around the judicial circuits of England and Wales, setting up court and summoning juries at the various assize towns (and there authorised to hear and determine criminal cases).
+All the prisons in Yorkshire were now so full that the king thought it necessary to send four or five judges to York with “commissions of oyer and terminer“.
+These were judges who travelled around the judicial circuits of England and Wales, setting up court and summoning juries at the various assize towns (and authorised to hear and determine criminal cases).

-In total, twenty-one men were convicted of treason and sentenced to death.
+In total, twenty-six men were convicted of treason and sentenced to death.